Selena Gomez Just Debuted A Curly Ombré Lob

-This season, hair colour inspiration is coming from every direction, and all the trending looks have one thing in common: subtle highlights.
-We've seen the balayage technique take off this autumn, with fresh autumnal shades — like honey, cinnamon, and copper — sweeping NYC.
+This season, hair-colour inspiration is coming from every direction, and all the trending looks have one thing in common: subtle highlights.
+We've seen the balayage technique take off this fall, with fresh autumnal shades — like honey, cinnamon, and copper — sweeping NYC.
 Now, the rise of s'ombré (or subtle ombré), has hit a fever pitch with Selena Gomez giving it her official stamp of approval.

 Advertisement